 But after about six weeks, you should begin to see your results.
 Note that you may experience temporary numbness or a loss of sensation along your incision line.
 This is normal and will resolve over several months.

-It can take as long as a year before your abdomen fully heals, but most patients say the results are worth it.
-Some patients have their tummy tuck as part of a Houston mommy makeover for even more impressive results.
+It can take as long as a year before your tummy tuck scar or abdomen fully heals, but most patients say the results are worth it.
+Some patients have their tummy tuck as part of a mommy makeover for even more impressive results.

-Interested in a tummy tuck in Houston?
+Interested in a tummy tuck?
 Please set up a consultation with Dr. Ashley Steinberg today.
-She’ll talk to you about the tummy tuck procedure and help you decide if it’s a good choice for you.
+She’ll talk to you about the full tummy tuck procedure and help you decide if it’s a good choice for you.
+Patient come from all over Houston from cities like The Woodlands, Galveston, Sugarland and Pearland.

 - 5 Things To Consider Before Getting A Tummy Tuck.
 (2019).
 Accessed at https://www.plasticsurgery.org/news/blog/five-things-to-consider-before-getting-a-tummy-tuck